v2sCollections/Constellation/README.md

 - 10+ Animated Main Menu Screens.
 - 20+ Splash Screens.
 - Removes the color filters from the game, making the colors more uniformly neutral with deeper blacks.
-- Remove the vignette filter from your quick (favorites) menu.
-- Removes the vignette background with obvious color banding from the galaxy map.
-- Removes the Vignette From the Scanner.
-- Removes the flicker from the data menu open/close animation.
 - Change the FOV.
 - Cropped and upscaled loading screens for ultrawide monitors
 - Removes photo mode boundaries, and enhances sliders - for ultimate space screen-archery!

+## Remove the vignette from the following

+- Quick (favorites) menu.
+- Galaxy map.
+- Scanner.
+- Pause menu.
+- Data menu open/close animation.

-<details><summary>CLICK FOR CONSOLE COMMANDS</summary>
+<details><summary>CLICK FOR FOV CONSOLE COMMANDS</summary>
 ### In-Game FOV Changer

 - For First Person FOV: Run "bat fpp100" to set the FOV to 100, or any other number between 70-120, in steps of 5 (e.g. "bat fpp95")